yifei1510/Customer-Data-Cleansing-and-Quality-Validation-Project-Using-Excel/README.md

 This Excel data cleaning project cleaned and validated a raw customer dataset by resolving duplicate rows, repeated customer IDs, invalid name entries, inconsistent category values, mixed date formats, extra spaces, and missing data.
 The dataset was reduced from **999 raw rows** to **430 cleaned rows and 8 columns**, including the removal of **511 fully blank rows (51.2%)**, improving overall data quality and reporting readiness.

 Using **Remove Duplicates, Find and Replace, Filters, and Excel formulas such as `TRIM()`, `PROPER()`**, the project standardised key fields, validated suspicious records, and separated **50 repeated records across 19 customer IDs** for further review, representing **5.0% of the raw dataset**.
-The final dataset is analysis-ready and can be directly imported into tools such as **Power BI, Excel, SQL, and other reporting platforms**.
+The cleaned output is significantly more structured and reporting-ready, with unresolved exception records separated for further business review.

 **Cleaned Dataset Link:**
 [View the cleaned dataset](https://app.powerbi.com/groups/me/reports/864c22eb-ed0a-457e-a5ff-ec9c762b95fc/17275c38c6ba3b5cf624?experience=power-bi)